MartinYan623/MartinYan623/README.md

-### Hi there 👋
+## Hi there 👋

 Welcome to my Github!
-I'm Martin, a computer science graduate from National University of Singapore.
+I'm Martin 😃, a computer science graduate from National University of Singapore 🏫.
+I am a software engineer working in Hanalytics now.
+I love to explore and learn about new things.

 <img align='right' src='https://octodex.github.com/images/hula_loop_octodex03.gif' width='200"'>

-## 📊 Weekly Development Breakdown
+### 📊 Weekly Development Breakdown
 <!--START_SECTION:waka-->
 ```text
 Other        9 hrs 21 mins   ███████████████████████░░   94.53 %